There was a problem loading the comments.

 From within this screen, you will see a list of your WordPress installations (if you can't see any in the list, click 'Scan' to search for your installations).

-Then, click 'Enable', and the rest is handled automatically!
+Then, simply click 'Enable', and the rest is taken care of!

 The Litespeed Cache plugin